Trump taps longtime aide to serve as interim communications director

-WASHINGTON — President Donald Trump’s longtime aide Hope Hicks will be named interim White House communications director, two administration officials confirm to NBC News.
+WASHINGTON — President Donald Trump’s longtime aide Hope Hicks will be named interim White House communications director, the administration announced Wednesday.

 Hicks will fill the vacancy created after Anthony Scaramucci was fired just 10 days into the job.
 She has been with Trump since the former real estate mogul launched his presidential campaign in June of 2015 and possesses one of the president’s most sought after qualities: loyalty.